John Boyd (military strategist): Early life

 Boyd was born on January 23, 1927, in Erie, Pennsylvania.
+He was one of five children born to Elsie Beyer Boyd and Hubert Boyd.
+Hubert was raised Catholic and Elsie was a German Presbyterian.

-He enlisted in the Army Air Forces on October 30, 1944, while he was still a junior in high school.
+Boyd enlisted in the Army Air Forces on October 30, 1944, while he was still a junior in high school.
 After graduation, he completed his basic training and skill training as an aircraft turret mechanic during the waning months of World War II.
 From January 1946 to January 1947, Boyd served as a swimming instructor in Japan.
 He attained the rank of sergeant, and served in the Air Force Reserve until he graduated from college.
 He graduated from the University of Iowa in 1951 with a bachelor's degree in economics and later earned a second bachelor's degree in industrial engineering from the Georgia Institute of Technology.

 Air Force career

-Boyd was commissioned as a second lieutenant in the Air Force following completion of the ROTC program at the University of Iowa.
-On March 27, 1953, Boyd arrived in Korea as an F-86 pilot.
-In the two months until the armistice on July 27, Boyd flew a short tour (22 missions instead of 100) in F-86 Sabres during the Korean War during which he served as a wingman and never fired his guns or claimed an aerial kill.
+Boyd was commissioned as a second lieutenant in the Air Force following completion of the Reserve Officers' Training Corps program at the University of Iowa.
+On March 27, 1953, Boyd arrived in Korea as an F-86 Sabre pilot.
+In the two months until the Korean War armistice on July 27, Boyd flew 22 missions in F-86 Sabres, in which he did not fire his guns or score a kill.
 After his service in Korea, he was invited to attend the Fighter Weapons School (FWS).
 Boyd attended the school and graduated at the top of his class.
 Upon graduation, he was invited to stay at the FWS as an instructor.
 He became head of the Academic Section and wrote the tactics manual for the school.

-Boyd was brought to the Pentagon by Major General Arthur C. Agan Jr. to do mathematical analysis that would support the McDonnell Douglas F-15 Eagle program in order to pass the Office of the Secretary of Defense's Systems Analysis process.
+Boyd was brought to the Pentagon by Major General Arthur C. Agan Jr. to do mathematical analysis that would support the McDonnell Douglas F-15 Eagle program in order to pass the Office of the Secretary of Defense's systems analysis process.

 He was dubbed "Forty Second Boyd" for his standing bet as an instructor pilot that beginning from a position of disadvantage, he could defeat any opposing pilot in air combat maneuvering in less than 40 seconds.
 According to his biographer, Robert Coram, Boyd was also known at different points of his career as "The Mad Major" for the intensity of his passions, as "Genghis John" for his confrontational style of interpersonal discussion, and as the "Ghetto Colonel" for his spartan lifestyle.

 During the Vietnam War, he served as Vice Commander of Task Force Alpha and as Commander of the 56th Combat Support Group at Nakhon Phanom Royal Thai Air Force Base in Thailand from April 1972 to April 1973.